End-to-End Quantum Algorithms for the Jones Polynomial: Efficiently verifiable benchmark leveraging topological invariance

 In Fig.~\ref{fig:noise-characterisation}, we show how the relative error for this benchmark set scaled with the number of crossings, along with a power-law extrapolation to larger numbers of crossings.
 We observed only weak scaling in terms of number of strands and depth when fixing the number of crossings (Fig.~\ref{fig:unexplained-error}).
 This aligns with the expectation that errors from a depolarizing noise model ought to depend mainly on the number of gates.
 These results inform us about the maximum crossing number, or equivalently gate count (specifically 2-qubit gates since they are the dominant noise factor~\cite{Datasheets}), we can reach while remaining within a desired error budget.

 These simulations should be broadly representative of NISQ devices with similar error rates, at least to the extent that the depolarizing channel is accurate, or to the extent that the circuit structure sufficiently mixes any structure in the actual error channel.
 This picture can be ensured by employing randomized compiling techniques, and we note that this should be approximately realized in our experiments on random braids~\cite{mann2017complexity}.
 There is one notable exception, which is coherent phase effects, for example due to memory errors (which are especially apparent on quantum computers with a relatively slower gate speed, such as trapped-ion devices) or cross-talk between qubits (which are more common on superconducting devices).

 For the results of these simulations to be applicable, we assume that the coherent portion of this error is negligible, either by applying the conjugate trick or by mitigating it at a hardware level, and that any remaining coherent errors can be incorporated into an effective 1- and 2-qubit depolarizing error rates.
 For example, for trapped-ion technology, this can be achieved via dynamical decoupling~\cite{viola1999dynamical}.
 This is a reasonable assumption as we expect rates of coherent errors to be improved at a hardware level before the 2-qubit gate-error rates considered here are achieved.

 Since these results are obtained via simulation, we must \emph{extrapolate} to larger sizes.
 If one uses an actual quantum backend which is challenging to simulate classically, one would perform an \emph{interpolation} on similarly obtained data.
 Further, note that this benchmark will take significantly longer to run on an actual device as clock speeds of quantum processors are orders of magnitude lower than those of classical processors, but one may compensate with fewer braids in the benchmark set or fewer shots, in which case it may be beneficial to apply a technique such as deconvolution~\cite{diggle2018deconvolution} to separate the effects of $\epsilon_\mathrm{shot}$ and $\epsilon_\mathrm{noise}$.
+While we have performed a relatively naive extrapolation by gathering as much data as is feasible given the constraints of classical simulation, our benchmarking pipeline can be used as-is with other extrapolation methods, or alternative data (for instance, combining large-scale classical simulation with a few data points from quantum hardware).